Tainted Love: GSOH essential, as long as you’re not the butt of the joke

 I’m glad to say that I’m now at a stage of recovery where I can look back on the laughs we had with fondness again.
 I’m back to my old lighthearted self – but very mindful that there’s a lot more to a healthy relationship than purely sharing a GSOH.
 (With Greg Davies, however, this would be enough!)

-If your confidence has been rocked by a bad relationship, check out our masterclass with life coach Mark Fennell for practical steps to rebuilding up your self-image.
+If your confidence has been rocked by a bad relationship, check out our masterclass with life coach Mark Fennell for practical steps to rebuild your self-image.

 Hope Shields